ThoenigAdrian/NeuralNetworksCudaTutorial/Part 3 - Multiple Layers/README.md

 **Weights**

-This is the layout for the weights. ![](readme_images/weights_memory_layout.png) We start with the incoming weights which belong to the neurons in the 1st hidden layer.
+This is the layout for the weights. ![](readme_images/weights_memory_layout.png)

+We start with the incoming weights which belong to the neurons in the 1st hidden layer.
 All the incoming weights which belong to a certain neuron will be next to each other in memory.

-Show image
 If we want to get the weights of the 2nd hidden Layer we need to start with an index of 48.
 This is because 8 * 6 = 48.

-So from Index 48 until Index 53 are all the incoming weights for neurons nr 1 of the second hidden layer.
+So from Index 48 until Index 53 are all the incoming weights for neurons nr 1 of the 2nd hidden layer.
-From Index 54 to 59 are all the incoming weights for neuron nr 2 of the second hidden layer.
+From Index 54 to 59 are all the incoming weights for neuron nr 2 of the 2nd hidden layer.
-From Index 60 to 65 are all the incoming weights for neuron nr 3 of the second hidden layer.
+From Index 60 to 65 are all the incoming weights for neuron nr 3 of the the 2nd hidden layer.
 And finally from 66 to 71 , the incoming weights for neuron nr 4.

-On the bottom I wrote out the formula for how to calculate the index for the 2nd Hidden Layer and the 3rd hidden layer.
+On the bottom of the image I wrote out the formula for how to calculate the index for the 2nd Hidden Layer and the 3rd hidden layer.

-Next we take care of  biases array.
-The size of the array should be the size of all the biases.
-So for our neural network this would be 6+4+1.
-Which adds up to 14 in total
-Add drawing for biases
-Now we also need the Z_values
-Add drawing for z values
-Activation values
-Add drawing for activations
-Alright so the only thing missing now is to define the memory layout for the activation values.
-Warning this layout is a little bit different compare to the z_values since we are also going to store the inputs in this array.
-But other than that it’s pretty much the same.

 **Biases Z values**

 This is the layout for the biases.
+The size of the array should be the size of all the biases.
+So for our neural network this would be 6+4+1 (8 is excluded because the input layer doesn't have biases.
 Coincidentally this is also the layout for the z_values.
 Because the number of biases matches the number of z_values.

 ![](readme_images/bias_z_layout.png)

 **Activations**

-One big change we are going to make here is we are also going to store the inputs in the activations.
-So we can get rid of x_inputs in the function signature.
+Alright so the only thing missing now is to define the memory layout for the activation values.
+Warning this layout is a little bit different compared to the z_values since we are also going to store the inputs in this array (so we can get rid of x_inputs in the function signature).

 ![](readme_images/activations_layout.png)

+Now we can finish the CUDA Kernel.
+We introduce some offset variables to help us to index into the correct layers. `int layer_offset_z_b, layer_offset_weights, layer_offset_activations.
+We use this to update the z_value and activation value calculations (see code below).
+And at the end of each layer we update the offset variables we just introduced.
+IMPORTANT: We need to update this offset variables **outside of the Memory Guard** otherwise different threads will have different offsets.

 ```c
 __global__ void linear_layer_and_activation(float *weight_matrix, float *biases, float *x_inputs,